High School Outreach

 DRESS REHEARSAL #1: THE MUMMERS' MASQUE by Dean Burry

 Move over Handel, watch out Scrooge.
-Get ready for a rollicking alternative to your usual seasonal offerings: a celebration of the 400-year old Newfoundland holiday tradition of mummering – when holiday revelers, in disguise, roam door-to-door offering entertainment in the form of music, dance and storytelling, The Mummers' Masque is a chance to experinece a Newfoundland Christmas kitchen party.
+Get ready for a rollicking alternative to the usual seasonal offerings: a celebration of the 400-year-old Newfoundland holiday tradition of mummering – when holiday revelers, in disguise, roam door to door offering entertainment in the form of music, dance and storytelling, The Mummers' Masque is a chance to experinece a Newfoundland Christmas kitchen party.

 The beautiful Enoch Turner Schoolhouse is the perfect venue for this Mummer retelling of the adventures of St George (Shannon Mercer), his encounters with a rival knight and dragon (both played by Marion Newman) and romantic shenanigans with the mysterious Princess Zebra (Christopher Mayell).
 Hosted by Father Christmas (Giles Tomkins), with step dancers, a children’s choir and an all-star jug band featuring Andrew Downing, Joseph Macerollo, Ed Reifel and others led by Larry Beckwith.
 Directed by Derek Boyes.

 The historic Enoch Turner Schoolhouse, 106 Trinity Street

 1:00 pm, Thursday 17 December 2015, 1 hour 40 minutes duration